mir-dataset-loaders/mirdata/docs/source/contributing.rst

-We recommend to install `pyenv <https://github.com/pyenv/pyenv#installation>`_ to manage your Python versions and install all ``mirdata`` requirements.
+We recommend to install `pyenv <https://github.com/pyenv/pyenv#installation>`_ to manage your Python versions and install all Mirdata requirements.
 You will want to install the latest supported Python versions (see README.md).
 Once ``pyenv`` and the Python versions are configured, install ``pytest``.
 Make sure you installed all the necessary pytest plugins to automatically test your code successfully (e.g. `pytest-cov`).
 Finally, run: